-• To turn off a reminder, tap the slider to the left.
+- To turn off a reminder, tap the slider to the left. - To delete a reminder, swipe the reminder to the left and tap the $\overline{\mathbb{W}}$ symbol.
+The Scan Sensor reminder cannot be deleted.

-- To delete a reminder, swipe the reminder to the left and tap the $\widehat{\mathbb{m}}$ symbol.
-The Scan Sensor reminder cannot be deleted. - Your reminders will be received as notifications that you can swipe or tap to dismiss.
+Your reminders will be received as notifications that you can swipe or tap to dismiss.